Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders: Proposed dataset for training

 \subsection{Dataset processing}

-Our dataset includes more than 26 million instances of $64\times64$ block partition excluding any \gls{ctc} sequence to insure a fair comparison of our method against state-of-the-art techniques.
-In order to analyze the dataset disparity, a first selection of 2 million instances are picked randomly.
-Furthermore, to address the data heterogeneity issue of the dataset, several classes are defined with 8 levels of depth partition from no partition to deep partition. \Figure{\ref{fig:edge_instances}} gives the number of instances in the dataset at each of these 8 depth levels which are defined based on the number of edges activated in the $64\times64$ \glspl{cu}. \Figure{\ref{fig:edge_instances}}-(a) represents the class repetitions through 2 million instances before the dataset balancing.
-It can be noticed that the class 0 without any split contains more than a third of the 2 million $64\times64$ \glspl{cu} instances, while the last two classes which illustrate deep partition are under-represented and must therefore be increased.
+Our dataset includes more than 26 million instances of $64\times64$ block partition, excluding any \gls{ctc} sequence to ensure a fair comparison of our method against state-of-the-art techniques.
+To analyze the dataset disparity, we first randomly select 2 million instances.
+Furthermore, to address the data heterogeneity issue, several classes are defined with eight levels of depth partition, from no partition to deep partition. \Figure{\ref{fig:edge_instances}} gives the number of instances in the dataset at each of these eight depth levels, which are defined based on the number of edges activated in the $64\times64$ \glspl{cu}. \Figure{\ref{fig:edge_instances}}-(a) represents the class repetitions through 2 million instances before the dataset balancing.
+It can be noticed that class 0 without any split contains more than a third of the 2 million $64\times64$ \glspl{cu} instances.
+In contrast, the last two classes, which illustrate deep partition, are under-represented and must be increased.

 \Figure{\ref{fig:edge_instances}}-(b) illustrates the depth distribution of block partitioning over the eight classes after the dataset balancing.
 1,200,000 instances ($64\times64$ block) were selected at each \gls{qp} value with a homogeneous representation over the eight classes.
 The two last classes are slightly under-represented as highly deep partitions are derived by the encoder only for extremely complex blocks encoded at low \gls{qp} values.

 The hard representation is composed of sub-datasets separated by the different \gls{cu} sizes.
 These sub-datasets are also balanced to enhance their representation.
-Indeed, we balanced individually each sub-dataset over the available splits and the \glspl{qp}.
+Indeed, we individually balanced each sub-dataset over the available splits and the \glspl{qp}.
 For instance, the $4\times16$ \gls{cu} size dataset is balanced between the proportion of \gls{bt}H, \gls{tt}H and no split but also among the 4 \glspl{qp}.